SabbathSchool/sabbathschool.github.io/_lessons/03.1891-1900/04.1894/03.quarter3/00-chapter.md

 #### Gospel by Luke

 ## 1894 Quater 3

-                                                 ;
-;                   "The et-It/lance of thy Illovd giveth light."
+ "The entrance of thy word giveth light."
-:.-
-  2-:                           Wt
-,.
-THE                     0
-                                           SfIBBfati 8611001 LESSONS
-          Etisaa
-     STUDENTS                              A STUDY OF THE
+A STUDY OF THE BOOK                                                        OF •
-         fill3RARy,                                  •
-                                                       OF •
                                                   BOOK    LUKE
         MONTHLY
 s         PUBLICATION